SkyWox/lottery/README.md

 # Key features

-* Automatic monitoring of lottery results
+* Add tickets and the site will automatically email you if a ticket wins
-* Email notifications after each drawing
+* Winning numbers updated after each drawing
+* SSL-encrypted with JWToken authentication
-* Random lottery ticket generators
+* Built in random lottery ticket generator

 # System architecture